Before being called to Bar Matthew was in the British Army, and he still serves in the Reserve.

 Matthew previously had a flourishing criminal practice, appearing in Crown Courts and the Court of Appeal.
 In 2011, the Legal 500 remarked on his ‘notable Court Martial practice’.

 Matthew welcomes instructions in the magistrates’ and Crown Courts, particularly in relation to drugs, violence and motoring matters.
-He also welcomes instructions on regulatory matters conducted in the criminal courts, including DVLA, environmental and Health and Safety matters and, following his time in Cambridge, can advise on data protection and freedom of information matters, particularly with regard to educational institutions.
+He also welcomes instructions on regulatory matters conducted in the criminal courts, including DVLA, environmental and Health and Safety matters.

 Matthew has appeared before magistrates’ and Crown Courts across London and East Anglia, and before the High Court and Court of Appeal.